angelsjiang/PipeNFilter-Architecture/README.md

     -------------------------->  End of Systems Overlook <-----------------------------

 Note:

         - All the data files are hardcoded in the program.
 To change test input files, please go to:
             System A -> SourceFilter.java -> line 26
             System B ->  SourceFilter.java -> line 26
             System B -> SourceMergeFilter.java -> line 31 & 32

+        - All outputs will be generated into "Outputs" directory under each system's directory